 The Cordillera Vilcanota is a mountain range in southeastern Peru that constitutes one of the southern branches of the Cordillera Occidental.
 Vinicunca, or "Rainbow Mountain," is a natural landmark.
-Ausangate, with significance in Incan mythology, is the tallest peak in the range.
+Ausangate, significant in Incan mythology, is the tallest peak in the range.

 The Cordillera Vilcanota is a mountain range located in southeastern Peru, on the boundary between the departments of Cusco and Puno.
 The range constitutes one of the southern branches of the Cordillera Occidental (eastern range) of the Peruvian Andes.

-Part of the Andes Mountain system, the Cordillera Vilcanota extends north for approximately 80 km (50 mi) and then west for approximately 40 km (25 mi).
-To the east the San Gabán and Azángaro rivers make up the natural boundary separating it from the Cordillera Carabaya.
+Part of the Andes Mountain system, the Cordillera Vilcanota extends north for approximately 80 km (50 mi) and then west for about 40 km (25 mi).
+To the east, the San Gabán and Azángaro rivers make up the natural boundary separating it from the Cordillera Carabaya.

 The Vilcanota range is covered extensively by snow-capped mountains and glaciers, along with numerous u-shaped valleys, moraines and glacial lagoons.
 The main lagoons include the Amayuni, Singrenacocha, Challpacocha, Armaccocha and Sibinacocha.

-The Qosñipata and Pilcopata rivers descend to the north of the Vilcanota range and join with the Madre de Dios River near Manu National Park.
+The Qosñipata and Pilcopata rivers descend north of the Vilcanota range and join with the Madre de Dios River near Manú National Park.
 The Marcapata and San Gabán rivers descend to the east, the latter of which joins the Inambari to flow into the Madre de Dios.

 The Cordillera Vilcanota contains more than 200 peaks over the elevation of 4,600 m (15,092 ft) and reaches its maximum altitude on the snow-covered Ausangate at 6,384 m (20,945 ft) asl, followed closely by: